tradery/firebase-dhedge-manager/README.md

 - Run `firebase functions:secrets:set MNEMONIC` to set the recovery phrase for your dhedge manager wallet.
 - Run `firebase functions:secrets:set POOL_ADDRESS` to set the pool address that you wish to manage using the provided mnemonic.
 - Run `firebase functions:secrets:set PROVIDER` to set the RPC provider and API key. e.g. https://polygon-mainnet.infura.io/v3/your-code-here
 - Run `firebase functions:secrets:set COIN_MARKET_CAP_API_KEY` to set your CoinMarketCap API key.
 This enables price lookups.
+Note that you may want to use a paid key to prevent this from failing abruptly.
 - Run `firebase functions:secrets:set ZAPPER_API_KEY` to set your Zapper API key.
 This enables AAVE portfolio lookups.
+Note that you may want to use a paid key to prevent this from failing abruptly.
 - Run `firebase functions:secrets:set POLYGONSCAN_API_KEY` to set your PolygonScan API key.
 This allows us to check for failed transactions.
 - Run `firebase functions:secrets:set LOCAL_BASEPATH` to set your local basepath for functions.
 This enables testing our pub/sub functions. e.g. `http://127.0.0.1:5002/[project-name]/us-central1/`
 - Run `firebase functions:secrets:set PRODUCTION_BASEPATH` to set your basepath for functions.
 This enables our pub/sub functions. e.g. `https://us-central1-[project-name].cloudfunctions.net/`